British Rail Class 800: Traction and generator units

 Despite their underfloor positioning, the generator units (GU) feature a V12 engine.
 Incorporated as a single package, the GU includes the diesel engine, generator, radiator, and other subsystems, such as exhaust cleaning measures compliant with the Stage IIIB European Union exhaust emission standard.
 Elements external to the GU include the traction converter, fuel tank, automated fire protection system (using high pressure nitrogen gas), and braking.
 The auxiliary power system is powered directly from the direct current stage of the traction system.
 They are operated in parallel to provide greater redundancy.
 The power supply converter is designed to work with both sources of power, avoiding the need for a separate converter for each mode, thus reducing weight and complexity.

 The GU is installed on vibration-isolating mountings, and fitted with side-mounted cowls to reduce external noise.
 Heat management measures include thermal insulation around key areas such as cable ducts.
 According to Modern Railways magazine, the limited space available for the GUs is responsible for them being prone to overheating.
 It claimed that, on one day in summer 2018, "half the diagrammed units were out of action as engines shut down through overheating".

-The Class 800 and Class 802 bi-mode are equipped with three GU per five-car set and five GU per nine-car set; a five-car set has a GU situated under vehicles 2/3/4 and a nine-car set has a GU situated under vehicles 2/3/5/7/8.
-In comparison, the electric-orientated Class 801 features a single GU for a five to nine-car set, which provides emergency power for limited traction and auxiliaries if the power supply from the overhead line fails.
+The Class 800 and Class 802 bi-mode are equipped with three GUs per five-car set and five GUs per nine-car set; a five-car set has a GU situated under vehicles 2/3/4 and a nine-car set has a GU situated under vehicles 2/3/5/7/8.
+In comparison, the electric-orientated Class 801 features a single GU for a five- to nine-car set, which provides emergency power for limited traction and auxiliaries if the power supply from the overhead line fails.
 By adding or removing GUs, a Class 800 can be converted into a Class 801 and vice versa.

 Active limiters are present that prevent the train from exceeding its peak service speed of 200 km/h.